 This is the exact intent of the Children’s Online Privacy Protection Act (COPPA) which prohibits apps aimed at children, or any third parties working with or advertising through such app developers, from collecting personal information on children 12 and under without verifiable parental consent.
 The Federal Trade Commission (FTC) released an updated guidance document to the Children’s Online Privacy Protection Act (COPPA) in June which explicitly calls out IoT devices and connected toys as being in scope of COPPA.
 The increased scope of the regulation could spell trouble for many businesses with potential fines of up to $40,654 per individual violation.
 Disney company, Playdom, had to pay out $3M in 2011 for such violations and was recently in the news as another suit is being filed against them for violations in one of their apps.

 The updated guidelines also call out some additional methods for obtaining parental consent:

 - verify a picture of a driver's license of other photo ID submitted by the parent and then comparing that photo to a second photo submitted by the parent, using facial recognition technology

-This is addition to the following methods that were already available:
+This is in addition to the following methods that were already available:

-- use a credit card, debit card, or other online payment system that provides notification of each separate transaction to the account holder;
+- use a credit card, debit card, or another online payment system that provides notification of each separate transaction to the account holder;

 - call a toll-free number staffed by trained personnel;